Judging agility

 Equipment incident report form

-A study is being carried out by The Kennel Club’s Activities health and welfare sub-group in order to highlight incidents on agility equipment and an incident report form has been created for judges to use.
+To highlight incidents involving agility equipment and an incident report form has been created for judges to use.

-The aim of the study is to record any incidents that may occur during agility competitions and to analyse the data collected for research purposes.
+The aim is to record any incidents that may occur during agility competitions and to analyse the data collected for research purposes.
 (Please note the judge’s name and class number, etc. will be kept anonymous in any published reports).

 Please list all specific incidents including the equipment involved, such as a dog coming off the top of the dog walk, etc.